-Easy Traditional Lasagna Recipe with Ricotta Cheese
+Easy Traditional Neapolitan Lasagna Recipe

-This easy lasagna recipe will give you the taste of truly authentic Italian food.
+This easy lasagna recipe will give you the taste of truly authentic Southern Italian food.
 Many people crave the authenticity of Italian pasta but few recipes give the steps to making that happen.

-When it comes to Italian food, this Italian lasagna recipe is going to be hard to top.
+When it comes to Italian food, this Neapolitan lasagna recipe is going to be hard to top.
 Filled full of delicious ingredients and lots of cheese, each and every bite will be a true treat for the taste buds.